f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>those tags in place.</span>
     <span>Using PHP, you have unlimited control over your web server.
 Whether you need to</span>
     <span>modify HTML on the fly, process a credit card, add user details to a database, or fetch</span>
-    <span>information from a third-party website, you can do it all from within the same PHP</span>
+    <span>information from a third party website, you can do it all from within the same PHP</span>
     <span>files in which the HTML itself resides.</span>
     <h4>Using MySQL</h4>
     <span>Of course, there&rsquo;s not a lot of point to being able to change HTML output dynami‐</span>